duleorlovic/blog/_posts/2018-02-12-mikrotik-routers-winbox.md

 https://wiki.mikrotik.com/wiki/Use_SSH_to_execute_commands_(DSA_key_login)

 ~~~
-# using winbox create new user: admin-ssh (password can be blank)
+# using winbox create new user under System -> Users: admin-ssh (password can be blank)
 # https://askubuntu.com/a/885396/40031
 /ip ssh set always-allow-password-login=yes
 ~~~